dsv-su/marihanchan/README.md

 a project is defined by a key (the name of the project) and a JSON object (the properties of the project). projects can have 3 different properties:

- - root = a simple string telling marihan where to put the project
+ - root = a simple string telling marihan if the project should be put in a specific folder in the installation path
  - requires = what other project(s) this project requires
  - modules = the different modules of this project